 Who is each Frontier plan best for?

-- Gig Service — Best for 5+ users with 10+ devices
+- Frontier Fiber 2 Gig — Best for large homes and power users with many devices

 How Fast Is Frontier Internet?